The Viniyoga of Āsana Modular Workshops and Courses

 Together these Modules will initiate and empower the student in the arts of learning to skilfully work with the principles that underpin creating and sustaining a personalised Āsana practice.
 The outcome will be the ability to independently and intelligently choose, adapt and ultimately self-develop and self-refine our personal Āsana Sādhana.

-As well as being complete in itself it offers a necessary foundation for those interested in further study through the 4 day Module Courses Two to Seven on Āsana practice and Āsana study theory.
+As well as being complete in itself it offers a necessary foundation for those interested in further study through the two-day Module Courses Two to Eight on Āsana practice and Āsana study theory.

-Follow the link for further details of the Art of Application of Āsana Module One Workshop.
+Follow the link for further details of the Live Small Group Art of Application of Āsana Module One Workshop.

-are a series of 4 day course modules, as a single 4 day, or two 2 day Modules over 3 months, totalling over 120 hours on Āsana Practice techniques and Personal Practice planning theory.
+are a series of two-day course modules, totalling over 70 hours on Āsana Practice techniques and Personal Practice planning theory.

-Follow the link for further details of the Art of Application of Āsana Modules Two-Seven Courses.
+Follow the link for further details of the Live Small Group Art of Application of Āsana Modules Two to Eight.

 The Link between the practice limbs of Āsana, Mudrā, Prāṇāyāma and Dhyānam